codedthrillers/volume1/0101theExtension.md

 And still, the extension method was happy, and the bulders, were, in their way happy, or, at least, accepted the world they lived in and got on with their lives, increasing their debts and not looking back.

-Later that week,there was a ModelBuilder revolution, but it was supressed before it could even start properly.
+Later that week, there was a ModelBuilder revolution, but it was supressed before it could even start properly.
 There was also an interface revolution, but nobody remembers what the outcome was.

 So things kept happeing.
 Extension methods multiplied and got more and more powerfull, concuring and owning interfaces, and dictating things around.
 The pattern was simple enough to be understood by most people, so they happily applied it.
 Why?

-Becaue models got build, and that is what matters, right?
+Because models got build, and that is what mattered, right?